 Each permittee shall implement a Stormwater Management Program (SWMP) that shall include pollution prevention measures, treatment or removal techniques, stormwater monitoring, use of legal authority, and other appropriate means to control the quality of stormwater discharged from the MS4.

-Controls and activities in the SWMP shall identify areas of permittee jurisdiction.
+The SWMP shall identify areas of permittee jurisdiction.
 The SWMP shall include controls necessary to effectively prohibit the discharge of non-stormwater into the MS4 and reduce the discharge of pollutants from the MS4 to the Maximum Extent Practicable (MEP).
 Compliance with the SWMP shall be reported annually in the ANNUAL REPORT discussed in Part VI of this permit.